The Alcohol and Diabetes Guide

 Alcohol-induced hypoglycemia with diabetes

-Because alcohol decreases your liver’s efficiency at releasing glucose, drinking puts you at risk of a alcohol-induced hypoglycemia.
-Hypoglycemia, or a hypo, is when you don’t have enough glucose in your bloodstream so your BGL is dangerously low.
+Because alcohol decreases your liver’s efficiency at releasing glucose and slows down the digestion of food you just ate, drinking puts you at risk of “alcohol-induced hypoglycemia”.
+Hypoglycemia, or a hypo, is when you don’t have enough glucose in your bloodstream so your BG is dangerously low.

 A hypo can happen immediately, or up to 12 hours after drinking.
 Plus, if you are on insulin for diabetes or you are taking diabetes medication that stimulates insulin-creation, your insulin will continue to work and drop your blood sugar further.